dspearing/WoWAddons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.3
+## Changed in v2023.4

-* New Forbidden Reach rares for 10.0.7
+* New Zaralek Vaern rares for 10.1.0
-* Make the Stormed Off rares from Primal Storms work properly for alerts
-* Was missing Overseer Stonetongue
-* Assorted minor data fixes
+* Forbidden Reach's Forbidden Hoard now has loot